DynamicsShop/SD-BI-Inventory-Cockpit/SD-BI-Inventory-Cockpit-Release-Notes.md

 - AppSource App - Changes were made to the SKU Alert List for the SKU Inventory Implementation Setup.
 Multiple line selection is now allowed and a new flowfield Qty.
 On Requisition was surfaced on the page.

-- AppSource App - A change was made to the logic to recalculate the Sales Period Daily Average in the Refresh Alerts action on the Item Alert List for the Item Inventory Implementation.
+- AppSource App - A change was made to the recalculate Overstock logic in the Refresh Alerts action on the Item Alert List for the Item Inventory Implementation.
+Rebuild and Refresh tooltips were updated to reflect the differences in the Refresh and Rebuild actions.

-- AppSource App - A change was made to the logic to recalculate the Sales Period Daily Average in the Refresh Alerts action on the Item Alert List for the SKU Inventory Implementation.
+- AppSource App - A change was made to the recalculate Overstock logic in the Refresh Alerts action on the SKU Alert List for the SKU Inventory Implementation.
+Rebuild and Refresh tooltips were updated to reflect the differences in the Refresh and Rebuild actions.

 - AppSource App - The SKU implementation now takes variants into account in the calculations.